s-evelyn/osticket-prereq/README.md

  <br />

 <h3> 9.
-Rename ost-config and assign permissions </h3>
+Setup osTicket in Browser </h3>

-Continue Setting up osTicket in the browser
+- Continue Setting up osTicket in the browser

--
+- Fill in the Helpdesk username and Admin User information